lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 If you want to shadow `foo` in cases #2 and #3, you cannot use `=` assignment, but must instead use `Object.defineProperty(..)` (see Chapter 3) to add `foo` to `myObject`.

 **Note:** Case #2 may be the most surprising of the three.
 The presence of a *read-only* property prevents a property of the same name being implicitly created (shadowed) at a lower level of a `[[Prototype]]` chain.
-The reason for this restriction is primarily to reinforce the illusion of class-inherited properties.
+The reason for this restriction is primarily to __reinforce__(支持) the __illusion__(错误) of class-inherited properties.
 If you think of the `foo` at a higher level of the chain as having been inherited (copied down) to `myObject`, then it makes sense to enforce the non-writable nature of that `foo` property on `myObject`.
 If you however separate the illusion from the fact, and recognize that no such inheritance copying *actually* occurred (see Chapters 4 and 5), it's a little unnatural that `myObject` would be prevented from having a `foo` property just because some other object had a non-writable `foo` on it.
 It's even stranger that this restriction only applies to `=` assignment, but is not enforced when using `Object.defineProperty(..)`.

 Shadowing with **methods** leads to ugly *explicit pseudo-polymorphism* (see Chapter 4) if you need to delegate between them.
 Usually, shadowing is more complicated and nuanced than it's worth, **so you should try to avoid it if possible**.
 See Chapter 6 for an alternative design pattern, which among other things discourages shadowing in favor of cleaner alternatives.